Stunning/Blog/docs/database.rst

 Create a backup cron job
 ------------------------

 Setup a remote GIT repository.
 We use Assembla.
-To setup your own, see `Set up a your own remote repository`_.
+To setup your own, see :ref:`version_own_remote`.
 Use an account dedicated to these kinds of shared operations.
 We use ``stunning``.

 Create a directory in the user home dir::